-HARC has been directing its research on coffee, papaya, sugarcane, and tree crops for forestry, each of which appears to have good potential for making substantial economic contributions to the State in the years ahead.
+The legislature also finds that HARC has been directing its research primarily to crops that have received direct financial support such as coffee, papaya, sugarcane, and forestry.
 HARC seeks to help increase commercial production through crop improvement programs focusing on improving cultural practices and producing superior planting material through plant breeding and selection.
-HARC also will conduct research on other crops that show commercial potential and economic benefit to the State as it has done recently on such crops as asparagus, onions, and corn.
 Agricultural research at HARC will continue to be a key resource in the State's efforts to strengthen and improve the agriculture industry, revitalize the economy, and maintain and create employment opportunities for residents, especially in rural areas.